NetworkingB2A/network-configuration-parser/README.md

 - started by creating a new module.
 - I found a example on the ntc-template docs I was able to use that.
 - Init commit of project inbound.
 This is more or less a working solution basic solution for what I want.
+- I went down a rabbit hole about OOP a little bit.
+I understand teh concepts of oop and abstract base classes.
+But when to use those exact concepts at not as clear to me.
+- I was listening to a audio book on a long drive the other day and the audio book said to use OOP When I want to hide the implementation details or when I need to group a large number of tasks together.
+I think that will become clear to me as I embark down this program.
+- I created my first basic task. then I created a little bit more complex task.
+- Next I need to figure out how to get the output from the first task and enter it into the second task.

+first nornir task
+def command_to_parse(task: Task, command: str):
+    return Result(
+        host=task.host,
+        result= f" command to run {command}"
+    )

+converted into

+def command_to_parse(task: Task, user_command: str, data: str = None):
+    data = '*22:58:52.913 UTC Sat Jul 6 2024'
+    version_parsed = parse_output(platform=task.host.platform, command=user_command, data=data)
+    return_result = Result(host=task.host, result = version_parsed)
+    return return_result